Chia-Network/chia-operator/docs/services-networking.md

       sessionAffinity: ClientIP
 ```

-You can further control the session affinity settings if the default values to not work for your needs.
+You can further control the session affinity settings if the default values do not work for your needs.

 ```yaml
 spec: